 Last Updated on

 Whilst we have all heard of gamification, what exactly is it?
 Gamification is a process which takes a mundane task (such as looking after your bank account) and turns it into an interactive game with points and rewards received when people achieve predefined goals.
-This approach can improve the customer experience for stagnant industries and can inject dynamism.
+Gamification in digital marketing can improve the customer experience for stagnant companies and can inject dynamism.
 For training, it can also improve information retention.

-In order for the process to work, it takes data-driven techniques used by game designers and then applies them to non-game experiences such as websites or online communities; this motivates actions, engagement and loyalty and results in added value being accrued by your business.
+Gamification takes data-driven techniques used by game designers and applies these to non-game experiences such as websites or online platforms.
+This motivates actions, engagement and loyalty and, results in additional customer data being accrued by your business.

-If you decide to adopt the process of gamification then you need to take account of the following before you begin:
+If you decide to adopt the process of gamification in digital marketing then you need to take account of the following before you begin:

-- Do Not Confuse Activity with Success – there is no fool like a busy one; the hype surrounding this process is high so you need to focus on the results, not the solutions.
+- Do Not Confuse Activity with Success – The hype surrounding this process is high so you need to focus on the results, not the solutions.
 Many companies get fixated on what they are doing rather than what they have achieved.

-- Think of the Audience as Players not Puppets – companies also get lost by believing that by throwing a few badges and point scoring systems onto websites, customers will come flocking.
-This is just not the case as Google found out when they awarded badges to those who read their news; these have now been withdrawn.
+- Think of the Audience as Players – Companies get lost by believing that throwing a few badges and point scoring systems onto websites will bring customers flocking.
+This is just not the case as Google found out when they awarded badges to those who read their news.
+These have now been withdrawn.
 Your offering to your audience must comprise a meaningful incentive.

-- Clearly Identify the Business Objectives – cut through the hype.
-Don’t get stuck on using gamification as a solution that needs a problem i.e. seeking an opportunity to use it.
-Instead, work on putting together a list of clear business goals and a critical analysis that prove the suitability of gamification to achieve those objectives.
+- Clearly Identify the Business’s Objectives – Cut through the hype.
+Don’t get stuck on using gamification as a solution which needs a problem i.e. seeking an opportunity to use it.
+Instead, work on putting together a list of clear business goals and a critical analysis which proves the suitability of gamification to achieve those objectives.

-- Design for Player-Centricity – leaders in the gamification sector such as Nike focus on a design that motivates the players.
+- Design for Player-Centricity – Leaders in the gamification sector, such as Nike, focus on a design which motivates the players.
 Don’t focus on identifying the business objectives without clearly identifying those of the player.
-You need to get to a point where the business objectives and player objectives overlap so that players have a target to reach.
+You need to get to a point where the business objectives and player objectives overlap – so both player and business have a common goal.

 Example – NikeFuel

-Nike are big users of gamification.
-Since they released FuelBand they have been working on adding more new features to keep customers absorbed.
-The process works by using the customer’s everyday movement and tracking it with NikeFuel.
-The user sets their level of play and they are then challenged to earn a set amount of NikeFuel to move onwards and upwards to the next stage.
+Nike is a big user of gamification.
+Since it released FuelBand it has been working on adding more new features to keep customers absorbed.
+The process works by using the customer’s everyday movements and tracking them with NikeFuel.
+The user sets his or her level of play and is then challenged to earn a set amount of NikeFuel in order to move onwards and upwards to the next stage.
 Each level/mission is played against the clock and makes use of all devices that collect NikeFuel.
-As each mission takes place, the user meets virtually with a Nike athlete who provides them with suggestions and advice, enabling them to battle on and get to the next mission.
-At the end of each one, they can track progress.
+As each mission takes place, the user meets virtually with a Nike athlete who provides them with suggestions and advice.
+This enables them to battle on and get to the next mission.
+At the end of each level, they can track their progress.

 5 mechanics of gamification

-The five most commonly used game mechanics of gamification are as follows:
+The five most commonly used mechanics of gamification are as follows:

-- Points: The use of points is widespread, even in apps that are not game related.
+- Points: The use of points is widespread, even within apps which are not game related.
 They provide a good way of keeping track of the user’s achievements when compared to others.
-They also act to keep them motivated, wanting to get to the next stage, sometimes even working as a currency related to activity.
-As an example, Health Month uses points; each person begins with 10 points and by the end of the month, there needs to be at least 1 left.
+They also act to keep the user motivated as he or she focuses on getting to the next stage.
+Sometimes this can even work as a currency related to activity.
+For example, Health Month uses a point system whereby each person begins with 10 points and, the goal is that, by the end of the month, they need to have at least one left.
 The idea is that points are lost when rules are broken, although friends can help the player to get points back by ‘healing’.

 - Badges: Digital badges are also incredibly popular.
-Foursquare recently used real-life merit badges ranging from easy for Newbies up to extra-hard with 10 movie tickets being requires to hit the top Zoetrope badge.
+Foursquare recently used real-life merit badges ranging from easy for Newbies, up to extra-hard with 10 movie tickets being required to hit the top Zoetrope badge.

-- Leaderboards: Leaderboards are used to incite users to play, often ranking them against friends; this was a tactic adopted by Foursquare.
-Points are awarded for a check-in and then you can see how you are rated on the leaderboard in comparison to your friends.
+- Leaderboards: Leaderboards are used to incite users to play, often ranking them against friends.
+This was a tactic adopted by Foursquare.
+Points are awarded for a check-in and then users can view their rating on the leaderboard in comparison to your friends.

-- Challenges: These can be simple of complex, often involving group play.
-Priebatsch applied this theory to their South by Southwest Interactive keynote by using a group challenge where players had to work together.
+- Challenges: These can be simple or complex, often involving group play.
+Priebatsch applied this theory to its South by Southwest Interactive keynote by using a group challenge where players had to work together.
 At the same time, they offered a $10,000 donation to the National Wildlife Foundation as part of the deal.

 How gamification leads to increased retention

-When making use of gamification, it can be used to increase retention if you cater to a wide range of players.
+When making use of gamification in digital marketing, it can increase retention if you cater to a wide range of players.
 You need to get to know your audience, using campaigns that will appeal.
 You can then use your gamification techniques to produce highly targeted messages based upon player behaviour.

 There are three different types of reward structures that you can make use of to increase retention:

-- Points – think of this as a loyalty programme with each customer being awarded points according to their actions.
-This is a good method for companies that are involved in many short-term purchases, such as supermarkets or fast-food outlets.
-Research has shown that “higher point values may be directly correlated to increased customer spending,” but what is really important is how easy it is to redeem the points.
-Don’t make it too complicated by making the rules too hard to understand.
-Using this method, Delta Airlines and United Airlines switched from a miles flow points system to one based upon dollars spent.
+- Points – Think of this as a loyalty programme; with each customer being awarded points according to their actions.
+This is a good method for companies who’s customers have a high frequency of purchase, such as supermarkets or fast-food outlets.
+Don’t make it too complicated with lots of complex rules.
+Delta Airlines and United Airlines simplified their loyalty programme by switching from a miles flow points system to one based upon dollars spent.
 You have to make the process easy to follow with no hidden fees or rules that spoil it for those that participate.

-- Achievement – here, participants need to attain certain levels of achievement in order to reap the benefits.
-A tier-system is well suited to this structure; the higher the level, the more rewards the customer receives.
-This is often used by airlines or other businesses that operate on high price-points.
-It also enables customers to see how buyers interact with their brand hence they can ensure that the loyalty system aligns correctly with consumer interactions.
-Treehouse is a virtual training academy; so that students don’t cancel, they use badges and points which are awarded as they work their way through the course.
+- Achievement – Here, participants need to attain certain levels of achievement in order to reap the benefits.
+A tiered-system is well suited to this structure; the higher the level, the more rewards the customer receives.
+This is often used in the customer loyalty programmes offered by airlines and luxury brands with high price-points.
+It also enables businesses to see how buyers interact with their brand and enables them to ensure that the loyalty programme aligns with their customers.
+Treehouse is a virtual training academy; to ensure that students don’t cancel, they use badges and points which are awarded as they work their way through the course.
 A tracker clearly shows the student’s progress, enabling them to showcase their achievements whilst also impressing potential employers.

-Competition – everyone loves a competition so by getting customers to compete and having a leaderboard that is updated regularly, they are drawn in.
-Autodesk is a 3D design, engineering and entertainment software company; they used the method to increase usage of their 3DS Max product.
-The found that users during the trial were far more likely to convert to being a customer if they had used the software at least 3 times during the trial period.
-As the software was quite complex, they used gamification to create fascinating tutorials.
+- Competition – Everyone loves a competition so, you can draw customers in by inviting them to compete and having a leaderboard that is updated regularly.
+Autodesk is a 3D design, engineering and entertainment software company.
+It used this method to increase usage of its 3DS Max product.
+Autodesk found that users during the trial were far more likely to convert to being a customer if they had used the software at least three times during the trial period.
+As the software was quite complex, Autodesk used gamification to create fascinating tutorials.
 Users received points whilst taking part in ‘missions’, allowing them to move up the leaderboard with the top users receiving a prize.
 It worked well: The contest increased trial engagement by 54% and conversion rates by 15%.
-There was also a 29% increase in revenue per trial, showing that users spent more money on expensive items or buying multiple software licenses.
+There was also a 29% increase in revenue per trial, showing that users spent more money on expensive items and on buying multiple software licenses.

-There are so many gamification ideas available so you are sure to find some that you can use within your digital platforms.
-Here are just a few so get into brainstorming mode and see what others you can generate:
+There are so many examples of gamification in digital marketing.
+Here are just a few – get into brainstorming mode and see what others you can generate:

 - If you have stores, award your regular customers with a discount or small prize.

-- You can even ask customers to vote for their favourite team or product and show the top answers on a digital screen.
+- You can even ask customers to suggest ideas for a new product – and show the top voted suggestion on the website homepage.

-There are so many things that you can do so don’t be afraid to come up with your own ideas.
+There are so many things that you can do so, don’t be afraid to come up with your own ideas.
 Look at what competitors or those within the same industry are doing and gain inspiration.
-Think of how you can motivate your customers, retain their interest and keep them engaged as loyal buyers through the use of gasification.
+Think of how you can motivate your customers, retain their interest and keep them engaged as loyal buyers through the use of gamification in digital marketing.